 Pursuant to the Catalog of Telecommunications Services, which was promulgated by the Ministry of Information Industry of the PRC (the predecessor of the MIIT) on February 21, 2003 and last amended by the MIIT on June 6, 2019, both online data processing and transaction processing services and internet information services fall within Class 2 value-added telecommunication services.
 The "online data processing and transaction processing services" mean the online data processing and transaction/affair processing services provided for users through public communication networks or the internet, using various kinds of data and affair/transaction processing application platforms connected to various kinds of public communication networks or the internet.
 A telecommunication services operator engaged in online data processing and transaction processing services shall obtain a VATS License for online data processing and transaction processing services.
 The "information services" refer to the information services provided for users via the public communication network or the internet and by the information collection, development, processing and construction of information platforms.
 The Administrative Measures on Internet Information Services, or the Internet Content Measures, which was promulgated by the State Council on September 25, 2000 and amended on January 8, 2011, sets out guidelines on the provision of internet information services.
-The Internet Content Measures classifies internet information services and non-commercial internet information services refer to the provision with charge of payment of information or website production or other service activities to online users via the internet information services shall obtain a accessible to online users via the internet.
+The Internet Content Measures classifies internet information services into commercial internet information services and non-commercial internet information or website production or other service activities to online users via the internet information services refer to the provision with free of charge of information that is in the public domain and openly accessible to online users via the internet.
 The Internet Content Measures requires that a provider of commercial internet information services shall obtain a